-A grant is a form of financial aid that does not have to be repaid.
-The Federal Pell Grant is awarded to help undergraduates pay for their education.
-For many students, Federal Pell Grants provide a "foundation" of financial aid, to which aid from other federal and non-federal sources may be added.
+The most widely known grant is the Federal Pell Grant, or Pell.
+Pell, like other grants, is a form of financial aid that does not have to be repaid.
+For many students, Pell provide a "foundation" of financial aid, to which aid from other federal and non-federal sources may be added.
 The U.S. Department of Education provides funds to each participating college to pay all eligible students.
-Eligibility and award amount for the Federal Pell Grant Program is determined by a formula passed into law by Congress and dependent upon the Expected Family Contribution (EFC), cost of attendance, and enrollment status.
+Eligibility and award amount for Pell is determined by a formula passed into law by Congress and dependent upon the Expected Family Contribution (EFC), cost of attendance, and enrollment status.

-Federal Supplemental Educational Opportunity Grant (SEOG) is also "federal gift aid" awarded by the College to undergraduate students for college-related expenses.
+Federal Supplemental Educational Opportunity Grant (SEOG)

+The SEOG is also "federal gift aid" awarded by the College to undergraduate students for college-related expenses.
 The amount awarded through this grant depends upon available funding, EFC and need.